ocaml/v2.ocaml.org/site/learn/tutorials/functional_programming.md

 `map` is known as a **higher-order function** (HOF).
 Higher-order functions are just a fancy way of saying that the function takes a function as one of its arguments.
 So far so simple.
 If you're familiar with C/C++ then this looks like passing a function pointer around.
-Java has some sort of abomination called an anonymous class which is like a dumbed-down, slow and long-winded closure.

 **Closures** are functions which carry around some of the "environment" in which they were defined.
 In particular, a closure can reference